intuitem/ciso-assistant-community/README.md

 - UK Cyber Essentials
 - and much more: just ask on [Discord](https://discord.gg/qvkaMdQ8da).
 If it's an open standard, we'll do it for you, _free of charge_ 😉

-### Add your own library (framework, threat catalog, reference controls catalog or matrix)
+## Add your own library

+A library can be a framework, a catalog of threats or reference controls, and even a custom risk matrix.

-Have a look in the tools directory and its dedicated readme.
-The convert_library.py script will help you create your library from a simple Excel file.
-A typical framework can be ingested in a few hours.
+Take a look at the `tools` directory and its dedicated readme.
+The `convert_library.py` script will help you create your library from a simple Excel file.
+Once you have structured your items in that format, just run the script and use the resulting yaml file.

-You will also find some specific converters in the tools directory (e.g. for CIS or CCM Controls).
+You can also find some specific converters in the tools directory (e.g. for CIS or CCM Controls).

 ## Community